timothybrink/data-viewer/README.md

 ### Data sources

 Data is sent to the UI by means of a WebSocket connection to the server.
 HTTP GET requests are also an option, but a slow one.
-Also I have not (probably won't) implemented commands for HTTP data sources.
+Also I have not implemented commands for HTTP data sources, and currently don't plan to.

 The WebSocket server is at 'ws://hostname:port', at the root.
 Traffic is expected to be in JSON (stringified).
 First send an object with a list of data identifiers corresponding to the data you will be sending: { headers: string[] }.
 An acknowledgement will be sent back (although there's really no need to check), and then the server is ready for data.